panbaoxiang/RADA/README.md

-# RADA
-Regularized Adversarial Domain Adaptation -- a data-driven approach for correcting climate model biases
+# RADA -- a data-driven approach for correcting climate model biases